-The Building.-The Seminary is located at the southwest corner of Pabst and Spring Avenues, the latter street forming the boundary line between the cities of Milwaukee and Wauwatosa.
-To reach the Seminary from Grand Avenue and West Water Street, in Milwaukee, the Wauwatosa cars of the Walnut Street car line should be used, the passenger getting off at the present city limits.
+The Building.-The Seminary is located at the southwest corner of Lloyd and 60th Streets, the latter street forming the boundary line between the cities of Milwaukee and Wauwatosa.
+To reach the Seminary from Wisconsin Ave. and West Water St., in Milwaukee, the Pabst or Wauwatosa car of the Walnut line should be used, the passengers getting off at the present city limits.
 The Seminary building furnishes rooms for about sixty boarding students.
 Besides the living and sleeping apartments it contains kitchen, dining room, and a small gymnasium in the basement, two lecture rooms, a reading room and the office in the first story, and the library together with a large assembly room (at present unfurnished) in the second story.